 A day-by-day account of what it’s like to do a 5 day water fast with exercise

 There’s plenty of evidence to suggest fasting is important in increasing longevity.
-Dr Valter Longo’s excellent book The Longevity Diet and Dr Jason Fung and Jimmy Moore’s book The Complete Guide to Fasting both explore how fasting promotes autophagy.
+Dr Valter Longo’s excellent book The Longevity Diet (buy on Amazon) and Dr Jason Fung and Jimmy Moore’s book The Complete Guide to Fasting (buy on Amazon) both explore how fasting promotes autophagy.

 Autophagy is a regular process where your cells are broken down and recycled, starting with the damaged parts first.
 There are many other benefits to fasting too including increased body fat loss, increased insulin sensitivity, lower blood cholesterol and more.